The Grooming Manual

 You don’t want your body odor to get out of control.
 Whether you’re working outdoors, getting sweaty at the gym, or otherwise working up a sweat, BO is a reality of life.
 That’s why you reach for your deodorant every morning before you leave the house.
 And reapply when things get stinky.

 But many guys are - with reason - concerned about the ingredients in most deodorants and antiperspirants.
 Should you be worried?
 What are some of the harsh chemical ingredients you should avoid?
-And what are the benefits of switching to a natural deodorant for men?
+And what are the benefits of switching to a natural deodorant?

 Harsh Ingredients in Most Deodorants